VArbiter/CCExtensionKit/README.md

 >
 > > CCView :  a extension actions for UI family .
 >
+> > CCOrigin : a kit that for develop for custom views .
+>
 > > CCCustom :  Custom classes or functions , dependend or based on other vendors .

 ### What's new ?
 ---
+**2017-12-22 15:59:44**

+> translate all comment in header file into chinese .

 **2017-11-28 12:39:59**

 > rebuilt `CCBridgeWrapper` in `CCRouter` .